 A portion of a window card for the 1927 horror comedy film The Cat and the Canary.

 Screaming and laughing may seem like opposite sides of the emotional spectrum, but they’re not.
 They’re just different sides of the same cursed medallion.
 Screams and laughter are connected because they are both mechanisms for releasing tension and reacting to surprise.
 Maybe that’s why horror and humor can create an indelible impression on audiences when they are combined.
-Getting the mix right can be a tricky business though, so here are five tips I find useful when writing horror comedy.
+Getting the mix right can be a tricky business though, so here are three tips I find useful when writing horror comedy.

 1. Focus on fear.

 When a horror comedy falls down, it’s usually because it’s not really frightening and is, in fact, just a comedy wearing a monster costume.
 To create a really effective horror comedy, you have to write both a funny comedy and a scary horror story.
 You can’t neglect the fear.

 So start with an idea that actually frightens you.
 Go to your dark place, mine your nightmares, spend some time staring into the abyss.
 What are you really afraid of?
 Is it something physical—like being covered in bugs, or being relentlessly pursued by clowns?
 Is it something metaphysical—like having your soul slowly sucked away by a cursed spirit, or waking up to discover your consciousness has been transferred into a jelly donut?
 Is it something emotional—like having someone you love turn out to be a monster, or discovering you really enjoy the taste of human flesh?
 Whatever the specific fear, dive into it and use it to power your story.
 Ratcheting up the tension and suspense—really scaring your audience—is the best way to prime them for a laugh.
 And the best way to scare others is to start with what scares you.